Gary's Book Recommendations

 One of the most powerful books I’ve read in years, Beneath a Scarlet Sky moved me to tears in places.
 And a side bonus for me was discovering the narrator who would read all my audiobooks, Will Damron, who—since I listened to this novel’s audio edition—has now narrated ten of my own books.
 Heart-wrenchingly good would be an understatement.

-In God’s Name is one of the most powerful and convincing books on the death of Pope John Paul I, pope for just 33 days until he was very possibly murdered.
-Esteemed investigative journalist David Yallop makes one gripping and persuasive argument after another on the matter.
+In God’s Name is one of the most powerful and convincing books on the death of Pope John Paul I, pope for just 33 days until his controversial and highly suspicious death, possibly by poison… Esteemed investigative journalist David Yallop makes one gripping and persuasive argument after another on the matter.
 You be the judge.